The Road to Hell is Paved with Adverbs

 What does this mean in practice?
-Well there are a few things you can do, the main thing is to be intentional around the use of adverbs.
+Well, there are a few things you can do.
+The main thing is to be intentional about the use of adverbs.
 If you spot one, ask yourself two things:

 - Does the adverb actually modify the word it modifies?
 Does it make the verb or adjective mean something drastically different?
 If so, great, keep it.

-- Does the adverb convey extra information in a way that cannot be explained with body language, contextual descriptions or actions, or even a stronger verb by itself?
+- Does the adverb convey extra information in a way that cannot be explained with body language, contextual descriptions, actions, or even a stronger verb by itself?
 If so, great, keep it.

 Sometimes a stronger verb is all you need.
 Instead of “She walked quickly”, you can replace replace “walked”, which is quite a weak verb, with a stronger verb like “hurried” or “ran”.
-Instead of “He said jokingly”, “he joked” is more concise, tighter and a stronger sentence.
+Instead of “He said jokingly”, “he joked” is a more concise, tighter, and stronger sentence.